Rao Farman Ali: Biography

 In 1971, when the talks with Awami League failed, Ali along with Lieutenant-General Tikka Khan launched the military crackdown on the people of erstwhile East Pakistan under direction of President Yahya Khan.
-Ali is held responsible for widespread genocide and massacre took place in Dhaka University.
+Ali was held responsible for the massacre of Bengali intellectuals that took place in the Dhaka University.
 Hamoodur Rahman Commission though heavily criticized other senior military staff of Pakistan Army in East Pakistan at the time including confirmation of mass atrocities, cleared Ali citing the fact that he was not involved in any direct Military Operation due to the nature of his post which was mostly Administrative.

-Altaf Gohar, an East Pakistani civil servant, recounted an incident from his memory that a hit list had been drawn up for elimination of certain Bangalis.
-A friend of Altaf Gohar was also in the list and his friends and relatives requested Gohar if he could do something to save his friend.
-Gohar held a meeting with Farman and requested him to drop the name from his hit list. " Farman took, said Gohar, a diary out of his drawer and crossed the name out.
-The name was of Mr. Sanaul Huq and he was spared."
+Altaf Gohar, an East Pakistani civil servant, recounted that a friend told him a hit list had been drawn up for elimination of certain Bangalis.
+The friend asked Gohar if he could do something to save Sanaul Haque, whose name was on the list.
+Gohar asked an acquaintance who knew Farman to persuade Farman to drop that name from the list.
+"Farman took out", said Gohar, "a list from the drawer and cut off the name".

-Pages of this very diary with lists of intellectuals were recovered from the debris of Rao Farman's office, the then Governor's House, which was bombed by Indian Air Force on 14 December.A note book was found in Rao farman Ali's office in Dhaka, One page contained a list of university teachers with addresses, with tick marks besides some of the names like "M. Haider Chy.
+Pages of this very diary with lists of intellectuals were recovered from the debris of Rao Farman's office, the then Governor's House, which was bombed by the Indian Air Force on 14 December.
+A note book was found in Rao Farman Ali's office in Dhaka, One page contained a list of university teachers with addresses, with tick marks besides some of the names like "M. Haider Chy.
 Bangali" or "Saduddin-Sociology, 16-D, UQ" (university quarter).
-It is up to the readers to find out the reality of this page, and the meaning of the marks, bearing in mind that the last entry was most probably on 13 December.
+It was up to the readers to find out the reality of this page, and the meaning of the marks, bearing in mind that the last entry was most probably on 13 December.